Room-Elephant/porthole/docs/CONFIGURATION.md

 GET /actuator/health
 ```

+The health endpoint includes a Docker connectivity check that verifies the Docker daemon is reachable.
+If the Docker socket is unavailable or unresponsive, the health status will report as DOWN.

 The Docker container includes a built-in HEALTHCHECK that polls this endpoint every 30 seconds.

+## Response Compression

+Porthole automatically compresses JSON responses larger than 1KB using gzip, reducing bandwidth usage for the container list API.

+## Graceful Shutdown

+When stopping Porthole, active requests are allowed up to 20 seconds to complete before the application terminates.
+This ensures in-flight API calls are not abruptly dropped.

 ## Docker Host